rustyrazorblade/easy-cass-lab/README.md

 export PATH="$PATH:/Users/username/path/to/easy-cass-lab/bin"
 ```

-You can skip to Build the Universal AMI
+You can skip ahead to Read The Help.

-### Optional: Build the Project
+### Build the Project

-If you've downloaded a pre-built release, you can skip this step.

-If you're using the project repo, you'll need to build the project.
-Fortunately, it's straightforward.

 The following command should be run from the root directory of the project.
 Docker will need to be running for this step.